-Protecting Your Plants From Predators
+Protecting Your Indoor Grow From Predators

 Growing weed indoors doesn’t mean your plants are automatically protected from pests and other potential influences that can make a good grow go bad.
 You’ll want to check on your cannabis constantly throughout its growth to ensure that pests and predators (including your lovely pets) haven’t invaded your plants.

 Spider mites are common with indoor grows, which can be easily taken care of with a non-toxic pesticide.
 Neem oil mixed with water is excellent for getting rid of pests, offering an all-natural solution to keeping your plants free from indoor predators.